 Peeka Ranch Alpacas

 Welcome to Peeka Ranch, an alpaca farm in Burton, Texas.
 Located just 15 miles west of Downtown Brenham and 55 miles northwest of Houston, Peeka Ranch is 60 acres of hay meadows, oak trees and 100 alpacas.
 The public is welcome to come out to the ranch to enjoy seeing, petting and feeding the alpacas.
 We also have a gift shop with alpaca wool products for sale.
 Come on out and enjoy the peace and quiet of ranch life!
-Give us a ring before you come, just to make sure we’re at the ranch and ready to greet you.
+Appointment only.

 Star of the Republic Museum